Moving to Finland: Living in Helsinki, Finland as an expat

 7. How to overcome culture shock in Helsinki, Finland?

 It was due to general calmness and the lack of communication.
-When I first came to Finland and saw my flatmate, I told: “Hi, I’m Alex, nice meeting you”.
+When I first came to Finland and saw my flatmate, I said: “Hi, I’m Alex, nice meeting you.”
 He didn’t pay any attention and just passed by.
-Later, I was told, that it is normal for Finland and you shouldn’t take it personally, and these types of people just don’t want to be disturbed.
+Later, I was told that it is typical for Finland and you shouldn’t take it personally, and these types of people don’t want to be disturbed.

 8. Things I love about Helsinki, Finland

 I like the houses in Finland, from cute wooden houses to modern architecture.
 Most of them are designed with large panoramic windows to gather all the sunlight, which is rare and precious in this northern area.
-Apartments have access to sauna, and new ones have saunas in every flat.
+Apartments have access to the sauna, and new ones have saunas in every flat.

 9. Things I don’t like about Helsinki

 There is a lack of decently priced restaurants.
-I miss Russia where many restaurants are open 24/7 and there are bars working until the last client leave.
-In Finland, at night there are only fast food restaurants and most of them are full of drunk people.
-Bars normally stop letting people in at 3 am.
+I miss Russia, where many restaurants are open 24/7, and bars are working until the last client leave.
+In Finland, at night, there are only fast food restaurants, and most of them are full of drunk people.
+Bars usually stop letting people in at 3 am.

 10. Best things to do in Helsinki, Finland

 I like gathering with friends at some cafeterias or some clubs with live music, going to saunas or e nature.
 It is always a good idea to rent a cottage at a lake.

-These are in my opinion, the best places to go as a tourist as well.
-In addition to things listed previously, I would recommend Ateljee bar, it has the best view of the city.
+These are, in my opinion, the best places to go as a tourist as well.
+In addition to the things listed previously, I would recommend the Ateljee bar, and it has the best view of the city.

 11. Making friends in Finland

 I still cannot figure out how Finns make friends.
 When I ask, they tell that it takes a long time.
-Some foreigners told they have spent months at (for example) a basketball team together, to start speaking informally.
+Some foreigners said they had spent months at (for example) a basketball team together, to start speaking informally.
 In general, I guess I am too lazy to wait that long.
-However, I did make friends with some Finns, who visit me over years.
+However, I did make friends with some Finns who visit me over the years.

 12. Places to hang out with friends